Robert Peston: Career

 Peston briefly worked as a stockbroker at Williams de Broë, becoming a journalist in 1983 at the Investors Chronicle and joining The Independent newspaper on its launch in 1986.
 From 1989 to 1990, Peston worked for the short-lived Sunday Correspondent newspaper as Deputy City Editor, before being appointed City Editor of the Independent on Sunday in 1990.

 From 1991 to 2000, he worked for the Financial Times.
 At the FT, he was – at various times – Political Editor, Banking Editor and head of an investigations unit (which he founded).
 During his time as Political Editor, he memorably fell out with the then Downing Street Press Secretary Alastair Campbell, who regularly mimicked Peston's habit of flicking back his hair, and once responded to a difficult question with the words: "Another question from the Peston school of smartarse journalism."

-He became close friends with fellow journalist, now PR man, Roland Rudd, where the two were known as the "Pest and the Rat".
+He became close friends with fellow journalist, now PR man, Roland Rudd, with the two being known as "The Pest and the Rat".
 His last position at the FT was Financial Editor (in charge of business and financial coverage).

 In 2000, he became editorial director of the online financial analysis service Quest, owned by the financial firm Collins Stewart.
 At the same time, he became a contributing editor of The Spectator and a weekly columnist for The Daily Telegraph.
-In 2001, he switched allegiance from the Telegraph to the Sunday Times, where he wrote a weekly business profile, Peston's People, and left The Spectator for the New Statesman, where he wrote a weekly column.
+In 2001, he switched allegiance from the Telegraph to The Sunday Times, where he wrote a weekly business profile, Peston's People, and left The Spectator for the New Statesman, where he wrote a weekly column.
 In 2002, he joined The Sunday Telegraph as City editor and assistant editor.
 He became associate editor in 2005.

 In late 2005, it was announced that Peston would succeed Jeff Randall as BBC Business Editor, responsible for business and City coverage on the corporation's flagship TV and radio news programmes, the BBC News Channel, its website and on Radio 4's Today.

-While no impropriety on the part of Peston was implied, it was claimed in The Observer on 19 October 2008, that the Serious Fraud Office (SFO) could enquire into the source of one of Peston's scoops which, in September 2008, in the fraught atmosphere of the global financial crisis, revealed that merger talks between HBOS and Lloyds TSB were at an advanced stage.
+While no impropriety on the part of Peston was implied, it was claimed in The Observer on 19 October 2008, that the Serious Fraud Office (SFO) could enquire into the source of one of Peston's scoops which, in September 2008, in the fraught atmosphere of the 2008 financial crisis, revealed that merger talks between HBOS and Lloyds TSB were at an advanced stage.
 In the minutes before the broadcast, buyers purchased millions of HBOS shares at the deflated price of 96p; in the hour following it, they could be sold for 215p.
 The Conservative MP Greg Hands had written to the SFO about this.